 Now that I had my lentils, it was time to find a recipe.
 I looked at several recipes, and didn’t like any of them.
 Also, reading the reviews it sounded like the ones I did find needed some tweaking.
 I ended up combining two different recipes, and adjusting them based on the comments.

 While this isn’t one serving, I did cut the original recipes in half because I didn’t want 8 servings of soup (no room in the freezer).
 This recipe makes 3-4 servings, depending on whether you have the soup as a main course or a side dish.
 Adding the rice will make it more filling.

 The result was this red lentil soup with carrots.
-The soup has cumin for earthiness, a bit of garlic for spice, and some garam masala and hot curry for heat.
-If you don’t have hot curry, use standard curry and add some cayenne to the soup.
+This recipe has cumin for earthiness, a bit of red pepper flakes for heat, plus garam masala and ginger for warm spiciness.

 The first time I made this Moroccan chicken and bean soup it was “surprise soup.”
 It was a cold day, and I looked around in my fridge, saw beans, chicken, and carrots, and thought, there must be a soup in here someplace!
 So, I started paging through my cookbooks.
 I found a recipe for Hariza, which is Morrocan bean and vegetable soup, in The Book of Jewish Food (a wonderful cookbook which is part recipes and part travelogue).
 The recipe called for lamb (but I had no lamb in the fridge) and lentils (no lentils in the pantry), but I figured I could adjust it.

 I replaced the lamb with chicken and the lentils with white beans.
 The carrots, well they had to wait for another day.

 I used soaked beans (since I already had them; you can use a can instead, or try my quick soak method to speed up the process.

 It’s technically spring as I type this, but at 57 degrees it sure doesn’t feel like it.
 Time for soup!